-After cleaning the door lock, you can reattach the latch, spring bolt, and strike hole plate properly.
+After cleaning the door lock, you can reattach the latch, spring bolt and strike the hole plate properly.
 Make sure to align the parts well to avoid further issues.

 If the insides are rusty, the door latch doesn’t go in all the way.
 You’ll need to use a lubricant to clean off the rust and protect the parts from drying out.

-Let’s say you remove the build-up dust and other particles from the metal latch, but it’s still not springing back after being close, it’s time for lubrication.
+Let’s say you remove the build-up dust and other particles from the metal latch, but it’s still not springing back after being closed, it’s time for lubrication.

 We can fix a door knob latch that is jammed by hitting it with the hammer several times.
 With just enough pressure, the door latch can open freel again, but if the issue persists, you should check and repair the door lock’s internal gear.

 4. Realign the strike plate or install a new one